 Calendar and Diary

-Visual FoxPro includes a simple calendar and diary accessory.
+[Calendar] Visual FoxPro includes a simple calendar and diary accessory which stores the user's appointments.
 It appears as a separate window and is neither as impressive nor as flexible as the ActiveX calendars such as mscal.ocx.
-It is however very much simpler to use and does not rely on your users having the correct version of the various external DLLs that are required by the more complex ActiveX solutions.
-[Calendar]
+It is however very much simpler to use and can be distributed freely with your FoxPro executable.

 Using the Calendar

 The calendar no longer appears as an option on any of the FoxPro menus.
 The only way to make it appear is through program code.
-You can write code to call the calendar from a command button or from a menu option or perhaps froma hot key.
+You can write code to call the calendar from a command button or from a menu option or perhaps from a hot key:

 Activate Window 'calendar'